talumbau/demo/README.md

 <td style="border:0px">  <a href="abstract_rendering"><img src="images/tweet-AR.png" width=250px></a>  <span class="raw-html"></span></td>
 </tbody></table>

-This dataset was collected with a focus on the richness of data fields collected from Twitter from February 2012 to May 2013.
-All tweets were collected in Europe, Middle East, Africa, Australia, and Asia.
-It only includes tweets gathered from the streaming API which have high fidelity geospatial information associated with them.
-In addition, translation, transliteration, sentiment, referenced tweets, mentioned user ids, and other rich metadata are included in these records for use.
+The Twitter dataset was collected from February 2012 to May 2013.
+All collected tweets were sourced in Europe, the Middle East, Africa, Australia, and Asia.
+Some of the tweet records include high-fidelity geospatial information, resolved to lat-lon coordinates.
+In addition, translation, transliteration, sentiment, referenced tweets, mentioned user IDs, and other rich metadata are included in these records.

 This demonstration contains the following examples: